Peru national under-20 football team: History

+In 1981, Peru declined participation for that years Youth Championship and did not enter to the World Cup.

 Much like the senior team, the youth team faced a decline in performance, not advancing past the First Round in any Youth Championship from 1983 to 2011.
 It wasn't until 2013 where Peru reached the Final Round of the 2013 South American Youth Football Championship for the first time since 1975.

 Peru placed fifth in the tournament and reached the final round again in 2015 and 2019.
 Around the same time, the senior team qualified for the 2018 FIFA World Cup for the first time in 36 years and reaching the 2019 Copa América final.
 Players such as Claudio Pizarro and Jefferson Farfán would go on to the senior team, helping Peru achieve these feats.
 Peru will host the 2025 South American Under-20 Championship, which will be held in Arequipa.